 In order to perform tests on your native, UIKit-based application, first download Test Studio for iOS on your device from the App Store.
 The next steps involve configuring the application to support being tested by Test Studio.

-- Using Finder, browse to the folder containing Test Studio iOS.
+- Using Finder, browse to the folder containing Test Studio for iOS.

-- In the TestStudioExtension\iOS folder, you will see static libraries named libTestStudioCommon.a and libTestStudioExtension.a.
-Note the location of these files for an upcoming step.
+- In the TestStudioExtension\iOS folder, you will see a static library named libTestStudioExtension.a.
+Note the location of this file for an upcoming step.